gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Why was I not informed?
 And who are *these* people?" he continued without waiting for an answer.
-He jabbed a finger at the soldier who had been the last up onto Big Blue.
+He jabbed a finger at the soldier who had been the onto Big Blue.
 "You!
 Sergeant!
 What are you doing here?
 Just look at your uniform—it's a disgrace!"